dbt-labs/corp/docs/talent_development.md

 **Meetings**

 - **IC reviews**: managers to repurpose a 1:1 meeting in December
-- **People manager reviews**: people managers are scheduled with a third person.
+- **People manager reviews**: people managers are scheduled with a third person, most commonly the team member's skip-level manager.
 Managers are responsible for finding time that works for everyone, ideally, the third person can be added into a 1:1 meeting in December.

 **Time commitment estimation:**